Q. I THINK MY FAMILY MEMBER NEEDS YOUR HELP, WHAT DO I DO?

 Q. HOW DO I FIND SUPPORT GROUPS IN MY COMMUNITY OR NATIONALLY?

-Q. I AM FEARFUL THAT MY HUSBAND/BOYFRIEND MAY HAVE DEMENTIA, WHAT DO I DO, WHERE DO I GO, AND WHAT SHOULD I EXPECT?
+Q. I AM FEARFUL THAT MY LOVED ONE MAY HAVE DEMENTIA, WHAT DO I DO, WHERE DO I GO, AND WHAT SHOULD I EXPECT?

 Let’s break it down in simple steps to follow: